Zilliqa/ZIP/zips/zip-11.md

 gZIL will have no pre-defined exchange rate pegged to ZIL, i.e., gZILs cannot be redeemed for ZILs.
-However, since gZILs will be needed to vote in the DAO, we believe that a secondary market for gZIL may open up that will help with the price discovery of gZIL.
+However, since gZILs will be needed to vote in the DAO, we believe that a secondary market for gZIL may open up on the upcoming [ZilSwap DEX](https://zilswap.io/swap) that will help with the price discovery of gZIL.

 # Non-custodial Seed Node Staking Overview